midonet/midonet/DEVELOPMENT.md

 ### midonet-api

-Contains the implementation of the *MidoNet* REST API.
+Contains the unit tests of the *MidoNet* REST API.

 ### netlink